GSNL Data Policy principles

 BY 4.0 license) as preferred method of licensing.

-• Data, metadata and products available online shall be discoverable through the GEOSS Portal
+• Data, metadata and products available online should be discoverable through the GEOSS Portal

-• All shared data, metadata and products shall be maintained and made available for at least the
+• All shared data, metadata and products should be maintained and made available for at least the

 duration of the Supersite, with minimum time delay.